Manipulator Differential Kinematics: Part 1: Kinematics, Velocity, and Applications: Deriving the Manipulator Jacobian

 where the unit vector $\evec{\omega}$ is the joint rotation axis.

 The rotation axis $\evec{\omega}$ can be recovered using the inverse skew operator

 since $ \mat{R} \in \SO{3}$, then $\mat{R}^{-1} = \mat{R}^\top$.

-For an ETS, we only need to consider the elementary rotations $\mat{R}_x$, $\mat{R}_y$, and $\mat{R}_z$ which are embedded within \SE{3}, as $\TR{x}$, $\TR{y}$, and $\TR{z}$ i.e. pure rotations with no translational component.
+For an ETS, we only need to consider the elementary rotations $\mat{R}_x$, $\mat{R}_y$, and $\mat{R}_z$ as shown in Figure \ref{fig:et} which are embedded within \SE{3}, as $\TR{x}$, $\TR{y}$, and $\TR{z}$ i.e. pure rotations with no translational component.
 We can show that the derivative of each elementary rotation with respect to a rotation angle is